MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/textconst/textconst-data-type.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

 ## Remarks
 The TextConst data type is typically used for UI messages; process or error messages.
 Keeping the `TextConst` data type in global scope, makes it easier to reuse the same message for several situations.

+> [!IMPORTANT]

 The data type can be declared with the syntax as shown below:

 ```
 codeunit 50100 MyCodeunit